uk-gov-mirror/hmcts.em-hrs-ingestor/README.md

 to fetch the latest image, run it and open the browser
 run:
-make sonarqube-fetch-sonarqube-latest
+- make sonarqube-fetch-and-run-sonarqube-latest-with-password-as-admin
-make report-sonarqube
+- make report-sonarqube

 in the browser, log in as admin (password=admin), go to http://localhost:9000/account/security/ and change password to adminnew

 ##Subsequent Builds (these must all pass before raising a PR)

-checks:
+This will run all the major checks, and open the jacoco test report in your browser:

 - make check-all

+To show the sonarcube analysis (master branch only?)
 sonarqube:
 - make sonarqube-run-local-sonarqube-server
-- sonarqube-run-tests-with-password-as-adminnew
+- make sonarqube-run-tests-with-password-as-adminnew

-smoketest:
+#Smoketest:

 for first time use you will need to be logged into the Azure Container repo's using these commands: